ZHAW-HSB/alma-link-checker/README.md

 # Alma Link Checker

 ## About
 The Alma Link Checker is an utility tool programmed and maintained by the Zurich University Library of Applied Sciences.
-The goal of this tool is to provide an easy and streamlined way to update broken links in local electronic databases and portfolios in Alma.
+The goal of this tool is to provide an easy and streamlined way to update broken links of local electronic databases and portfolios in Alma.

 ## Technologies